Liszt Piano Concertos

 Summary for Disc

-The title of this disc is Liszt Piano Concertos.
-But it has four works of roughly equal length.
-I'm going to blend the C grades from the concertos with the lower grades for the other items and give the disc a "C-."
-This video might make a B+ or A quality DVD.
-But merely publishing a DVD-style video in Blu-ray form doesn't hack it.
-HDVD has vastly superior capabilities than DVD.
+I'm going to blend my C grades for the concertos with the lower grades for the other items and give the disc a C-.
+This video might make a B quality DVD.
+But merely publishing a DVD-style video in Blu-ray form doesn't hack it, even if the resolution is better.
+HDVD has superior capabilities than DVD.
 In the case of symphony music, HDVD makes vastly superior video content possible.
-To be successful at selling HDVDs of symphony recordings (at the higher price point), Accentus will have to provide superior video content created to take advantage of the strengths of HDVD.